 - The AVID Teachers include Matthew Webb, Larry Tak, Jennifer Young, and Barbara Blinick.

-- The AVID support team also includes teachers Andre Higginbotham, Ed Marquez, Shani Nelson, Tom Reddy and Martin Wolf.
+- The AVID support team also includes teachers Andre Higginbotham, Ed Marquez, Shani Nelson, Tom Reddy, Rudy Choy, and Martin Wolf.

 - Counselor Vivian Chinn works with all four years of AVID students.